-Course work required as a prerequisite for admission, varies by program but is a required program component for most certificate and degree programs of the College.
+Students enrolled in certificate or degree programs must complete prerequisite, program, and university IPE components in order to graduate.
+Course work required as a prerequisite for admission, varies by program but is a required program component for most certificate and degree programs.
 Students should consult the individual program section of the CHP catalog for specific program information.